thaibinh0203/review_sentiment_app/README.md

 - Finding ideas for expanding the project idea which is Movie Recommendations, learn about the idea and its workflow.

-- Code the Movie_Recommendations_Testing part and the function part in recommendations.py in Homepage_Combine branch
+- Code the Movie_Recommendations_Testing branch and the function part in recommendations.py in Homepage_Combine branch
 3. Phùng Nhật Minh 101% :
 - Code the ReviewSentiment.ipynb cleaning data part